Tinkerforge/doc/source/Tutorials/Tutorial.rst

    :align: center
    :target: ../../_images/Tutorial_2_1200.jpg

-The Brick Viewer should now show the DC Brick and Rotary Poti Bricklet tabs as in the previous part and an additional "Master Brick" tab.
+If you connect the Master Brick to the PC over USB, the Brick Viewer should show the Master Brick (measuring current and voltage flowing through the Stack), the DC Brick and the Rotary Poti Bricklet.

-You should be able to control the DC Brick and test the Rotary Poti Bricklet as you have done before.

 Phase 2: Write your own Program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^